 They note that, “At a threshold level of 30 ng/mL (75nmol/L), mortality decreases considerably.
 In addition, our analysis shows that the correlation for the combined datasets intersects the axis at approximately 50 ng/mL (125nmol/L), which suggests that this vitamin D3 blood level may prevent any excess mortality.”

-Unfortunately, most Americans are not even close to that range, especially during the winter months.
+Unfortunately, most Americans are not even close to that range.

 Raise D, Reduce Mortality